aldur/aldur.github.io/_posts/2025-06-19-nixos-in-crostini.md

 [Getting SSH from ChromeOS to work]({% link _micros/ssh-from-chromeos-terminal.md %}) required me to jump through so many hoops that the effort is not worth the result.
-I do not recommend it, but I have left this here in case it is useful.
+I do not recommend it, but I have left this note in case it is useful to you.

 <div class="admonition" markdown="1">